On transcendental meromorphic solutions of Hayman's equation: Introduction

 The rest of this paper is structured as follows.
-In Section~\ref{order and hyper-order}, based on the results in Theorem~\ref{maintheorem0}, we investigate the order and hyper-order of transcendental meromorphic solutions of \eqref{HAYMANEQ1}.
+In Section~\ref{order and hyper-order}, based on the results in Theorem~\ref{maintheorem0}, we use the Wiman--Valiron theory to investigate the order of growth of transcendental meromorphic solutions of \eqref{HAYMANEQ1}.
 In Section~\ref{Transcendental meromorphic solutions}, we present a proof for Theorem~\ref{maintheorem0}.
-The proof is a slightly modification of that in \cite[Theorem~1.4]{zhang2017} and so most of the details are omitted.
-However, since now $a,b$ are rational functions, to derive the form of $w$ in Theorem~\ref{maintheorem0}~(5) we need to introduce some extra functions which are in general not meromorphic in~$\mathbb{C}$.
-The meromorphicity of $w$ and $a,b,\alpha,\beta,\gamma$ finally imply that functions of type $e^{\int 2a dz}$ in Theorem~\ref{maintheorem0}~(5) are meromorphic functions.
-The function $e^{-\int a dz}$ in the solution of $w$ in Theorem~\ref{maintheorem0}~(5)(a) is actually meromorphic on two-sheeted Riemann surface, i.e., it is in general an algebriod function; see~\cite{Katajamaki1993algebroid} for the theory on algebroid functions.
-It is difficult to further determine the form of the integral $\int e^{\int -adz}dz$ in Theorem~\ref{maintheorem0}~(5)(a), but we note that solution $w$ with a transcendental meromorphic function $e^{\int 2a dz}$ such that $e^{\int a dz}$ is an algebroid function can indeed occur.
-For example, if $a=-1/(2z)-1$ and $g=\sqrt{z}\varphi$ with an entire function $\varphi$ satisfying $2z\varphi'+\varphi=2ze^z$, then $g'=\sqrt{z}e^z=e^{-\int a dz}$ and $\cosh g$ is an entire function.
-Moreover, solution $w$ with a rational function $e^{\int 2a dz}$ such that $e^{\int a dz}$ is an algebraic function can also occur, as will be seen in Section~\ref{order and hyper-order} below.
+Since now $a$ and $b$ are assumed to be rational functions, to derive the form of $w$ in part~(1) and part~(5) we need to first introduce some auxiliary functions which are defined and meromorphic in certain part of the plane.
+The meromorphicity of $w$ and $a$, $b$, $\alpha$, $\beta$ and $\gamma$ together with certain identities finally imply that the functions $e^{\int 2a dz}$ and $e^{\int \frac{A}{2}dz}$ in part~(1) and part~5(a), as well as the functions $e^{\int a dz}$, $e^{\int(\frac{A}{2}+2a)dz}$ and $e^{\int(\frac{A}{2}+a)dz}$ in parts~(5)(b)-(5)(d), are meromorphic functions in the plane.